trongdung143/ai-search-algorithms/README.md

 3. Answer: Which was most efficient?
 Most optimal?
 Fastest to complete?
 4. Draw conclusions about the maze difficulty and algorithm characteristics

-### Interactive Learning Exercises

-**Exercise 1: Shortest Path Comparison**
-- Objective: See which algorithm finds the true shortest path
-- Steps:
-  1. Create a simple maze with at least 2 different paths to the goal
-  2. Run BFS and A* side by side
-  3. Both should find equally short paths
-  4. Now run Greedy - it might take a longer route
-- Result: Understand optimality vs heuristics

-**Exercise 2: Exploration Pattern**
-- Objective: Visualize different search patterns
-- Steps:
-  1. Use default maze
-  2. Set speed to slow (leftmost slider position)
-  3. Enable only DFS, watch the deep exploration pattern
-  4. Reset and enable only BFS, watch the wave-like pattern
-  5. Enable A* and notice it aims toward the goal
-- Result: Understand search strategy differences

-**Exercise 3: Algorithm Limitations**
-- Objective: See when algorithms fail
-- Steps:
-  1. Create a maze where Hill Climbing gets stuck
-  2. Watch Hill Climbing fail at certain configurations
-  3. See how other algorithms handle the same maze
-- Result: Understand why different algorithms exist

-**Exercise 4: Performance Metrics**
-- Objective: Compare efficiency metrics
-- Steps:
-  1. Create the same maze for all tests
-  2. Run each algorithm individually
-  3. Note the "steps explored" count shown on right panel
-  4. Create a comparison table of explored nodes vs path length
-- Result: Understand time and space complexity trade-offs

 ---

 ## 📊 Algorithm Comparison